 Sydney holiday weather

-Sydney climate information
+Sydney weather averages and climate

 When is the best time to visit Sydney?

 For the best of the Australian sunshine, it is best to visit during the summer months from December to February, making Sydney the perfect destination for some winter sun.
 Those who prefer a cooler trip should visit in September to November, when Australia is in spring.
 Temperatures are cooler in this season, but rainfall is at its lowest.
 Springtime visitors also enjoy the longer daily sunshine hours.